Press release 2012/05 - Issued by the Centre for Ecology & Hydrology

 - Ozone reduced UK wheat production by 1.2 million tonnes in 2000, representing 7% of production

-Professor David Fowler, from CEH, chaired the RoTAP Review.
+Professor David Fowler, from the NERC Centre for Ecology & Hydrology, chaired the RoTAP Review.
 He said, “We found that the policies to control acidification in the UK have been a considerable success, mainly due to the very large reduction in sulphur emissions from combustion gases.
 Ecosystems are recovering as a consequence of these controls.
 However, policies to control eutrophication by nitrogen compounds have been less effective, mainly because emissions of a major contributor to nitrogen deposition, ammonia, have not been significantly reduced, and remains a priority for control measures.”

 Professor Martin Williams, from King's College London, who chairs the Executive body of the UNECE Convention on Long Range Transport of Air Pollution, said, “Policies to control ground level ozone have been useful in reducing peak ozone concentrations, with significant benefits for air quality.
 But a steady growth in background ozone, as a consequence of ozone precursor emissions throughout the northern hemisphere, has eroded these benefits and as a result ground level ozone remains a threat.
 Ozone will only be mitigated effectively through hemispheric scale controls, which are now an urgent priority.”